Blockade of Wonsan: Escalation of the naval war

 On January 11, 1952, the next significant gunnery duel began when Redstart and Dextrous received accurate battery fire from Ho-do Pan-do while they were sailing without an escort.
 The fire was concentrated on Dextrous and she sustained considerable superficial damage and a loss of one man killed and two wounded.
 Later on, USS Gregory and USS George K. MacKenzie engaged in a one-hour duel with four 76-millimeter batteries.
 MacKenzie was closely straddled with thirty-six rounds but there was no damage or casualties.
 She also made three direct hits on the North Korean command post.

 George K. MacKenzie was engaged again on January 24 from Han-do Pan-do, along with USS Marshall.
-Neither ship was damaged and there were no casualties, two 76-millimeter mortar rounds splashed 1,000 yards away from Marshall.
+Neither ship was damaged and there were no casualties.
 TF-77 rescued survivors from a helicopter crash on February 8, twenty-five miles outside of Wonsan.
-Reports from RESCAP indicate that personnel involved were apparently in enemy hands.
-Heavy flak in the area was the probable cause.
-The grounded helicopter was also destroyed by TF-77 aircraft.
-By the one-year anniversary of the blockade, bombing Wonsan occurred on a daily basis though occasionally the UN fleet would combine their firepower for larger engagements.
+Reports from RESCAP indicated that personnel involved were captured by the enemy.
+By the one-year anniversary of the blockade, Wonsan was bombed on a daily basis though occasionally the UN fleet would combine their firepower for larger engagements.

 On February 16, exactly one year after the blockade began, USS Gregory, USS Twining and USS Rowan attacked in the usual bombardments that would last until the end of the war.
-Enemy shore batteries were active on March 13, at Kalmagak, Wonsan against UN siege forces.
+Enemy shore batteries were active on March 13, at Kalmagak, Wonsan against UN forces.
 Counter battery engagements by USS Manchester, USS James E. Kyes, USS McGinty and USS Douglas H. Fox, plus the help of Fast Carrier Task Force planes silenced the enemy guns.
-Shore battery fire was most accurate to date indicating the possible use of fire control equipment.
+The accurate shore battery fire indicated the possible use of fire control equipment.